|

 nod I'd give to Ray Harryhausen), but

-was it was truly capable of.
+he definitely refined it and showed what it was truly capable of.
 And it was so

-revolutionary that miniature
+revolutionary miniature

 special-effects remained basically the